lzenner/mptweaks/README.md

 ---            Multiplayer Tweaks             ---
 -------------------------------------------------

-This mod requires BGEE, BG2EE or EET

-Multiplayer fixes for BGEE, BG2EE and EET
+This mod is compatible with all IE games except for IWD2.

 Components
 ----------